 The second methodology is an issue of scale, in that is uses both traditional live action film and pop-up art later popularized by Gilliam’s fantasy work.
 Battle scenes, Gods and anything used to dictate scale is achieved with this style of anarchic and simple animation.
 It’s easy to see why this has been dubbed pseudo history as both the director and co-writer are having such chaotic fun at its expense, while only just managing to keep itself within the loose confines of a historical film.
 This style is sometimes as small as an avatar for the god of war blowing down battlements and people in the heat of battle to outright battle sequences making glorious fun out of the leaders and power players’ found at the side-lines.
 While far from the gallery of grotesques this style would later be used for, Zeman effectively blurs the lines between live action and animation – an achievement that has barely been recreated in the 60 years since A Jester’s Tale’s release.

 As bland a story as this can be, the joy is all in the execution; with its wry sense of humour and a nonconformist ethic founded in inventive experimentation.
 The Czech new wave quite often a hyper-political movement and it was necessitated by the insecurities of the time but it’s in films like this and the co-writers impossibly hyper Daisies that this movement of intellectuals and alchemists found their undeniably singular voice.
 Editing, form, time and place are all tools in this wonderfully eccentric icon, outside of any new wave or movements its films like this that breathe life into tired genre and their conventions.
-To word it another way – The Jester’s Tale is insane, another fantastically entertaining oddity from the adventurous heads at Second Run – all with a superb presentation package in tow.
+To word it another way – The Jester’s Tale is insane, another fantastically entertaining oddity from the adventurous heads at Second Run.

 A JESTER’S TALE IS OUT NOW ON SECOND RUN DVD